-The ground began to shift under Cordray's feet, however, when last October, a three-judge panel of the United States Court of Appeals for the DC Circuit issued its long-awaited opinion in PHH Corp.4 Among other matters, the DC Circuit panel determined that the structure of the

-Bureau, which vested its powers in a single director removable only for cause, violates the Constitution.5 Rather than shut down the Bureau until Congress revised the structural flaw, as the petitioners had asked the panel to do, the court simply severed the for-cause removal provision from the Dodd-Frank Act.6 This made Director Cordray removable at will by the president.7 However, Cordray's tenure still appeared safe: after all, Hillary Clinton was considered the runaway favorite to win the presidential election less than a month away.8 Clinton was a vocal supporter of the CFPB, all but assuring that Cordray would remain director for at least the remainder of his term.9
+The ground began to shift under Cordray's feet, however, when last October, a three-judge panel of the D.C.
+Circuit issued its long-awaited opinion in PHH Corp.[4]
+Among other matters, the D.C.
+Circuit panel determined that the structure of the bureau, which vested its powers in a single director removable only for cause, violates the U.S. Constitution.[5]
+Rather than shut down the bureau until Congress revised the structural flaw, as the petitioners had asked the panel to do, the court simply severed the for-cause removal provision from the Dodd-Frank Act.[6]
+This made Cordray removable at will by the president.[7]
+However, Cordray's tenure still appeared safe: after all, Hillary Clinton was considered the runaway favorite to win the presidential election less than a month away.[8]
+Clinton was a vocal supporter of the CFPB, all but assuring that Cordray would remain director for at least the remainder of his term.[9]

-After President Trump's election, Cordray's fate became uncertain.
-Notwithstanding that a petition for rehearing of the PHH Corp. panel decision by the full DC Circuit is pending and that the DC Circuit panel stayed its mandate pending resolution of the petition for rehearing, Republican senators have called for President Trump to remove Cordray without cause.10 Speculation is also growing that the Trump administration is compiling a dossier to prove that Cordray can be removed for cause.11 No matter whether President Trump attempts to remove Director Cordray with or without cause, it seems increasingly possible that Cordray will not serve the remainder of his term as director.
-Presumably a Trump-appointed replacement would significantly scale back the Bureau's prolific enforcement regime.
+After Trump's election, Cordray's fate became uncertain.
+Notwithstanding that the D.C.
+Circuit granted the CFPB's motion for rehearing en banc in PHH Corp., speculation is growing that the Trump administration is compiling a dossier to prove that Cordray can be removed for cause.[10]
+It is also possible that the full D.C.
+Circuit will essentially adopt the prior panel holding that Cordray serves at-will, and that Trump will follow Republican senators' calls to remove Cordray without cause.[11]
+No matter whether Trump attempts to remove Cordray with or without cause, it seems all but certain that Cordray will not serve as director past 2018.
+Presumably a Trump-appointed replacement would significantly scale back the bureau's prolific enforcement regime.

 Democratic state attorneys general have taken notice of Cordray's uncertain future.
-On January 23, 2017, the attorneys general of 16 states and the District of Columbia filed a motion to intervene in the Bureau's petition for rehearing en banc in the PHH Corp. case.
-The attorneys general sought to intervene "based on their key role in enforcing consumer protection laws and regulations on behalf of their constituents, and protecting consumers from abuses in consumer finance."
-The attorneys general argued that if the DC Circuit panel's ruling that the director is an at-will employee is upheld, the Bureau will essentially become a political agency; the Bureau could then intervene in consumer protection actions brought by the attorneys general and undermine them.13 The attorneys general argued that the PHH Corp. ruling "will undermine the power of the State Attorneys General to effectively protect consumers against abuse in the consumer finance industry" and noted that "[g]iven the position of the president-elect and the new administration, it is urgent that the State Attorneys General intervene in order to protect the interests of their States and their States' citizens in an independent CFPB."14 The DC Circuit panel denied the motion on February 2, 2017, removing the possibility of the attorneys general appealing an adverse en banc ruling to the Supreme Court.
-15 Reading between the lines, the motion strongly suggests that these attorneys general intend to pursue all available means to provide for robust consumer finance enforcement in their states, regardless of the eventual disposition of PHH Corp.
-Although their path to support the CFPB through the DC Circuit is closed, state attorneys general still have the ability to be strong enforcers of consumer financial laws.
+On Jan.
+23, 2017, the attorneys general of 16 states and Washington, D.C., filed a motion to intervene in the bureau's petition for rehearing en banc in the PHH Corp. case.
+The attorneys general sought to intervene "based on their key role in enforcing consumer protection laws and regulations on behalf of their constituents, and protecting consumers from abuses in consumer finance."[12]
+The attorneys general argued that if the D.C.
+Circuit panel's ruling that the director is an at-will employee is upheld, the bureau will essentially become a political agency; the bureau could then intervene in consumer protection actions brought by the attorneys general and undermine them.[13]
+The attorneys general argued that the PHH Corp. ruling "will undermine the power of the state attorneys general to effectively protect consumers against abuse in the consumer finance industry" and noted that "[g]iven the position of the president-elect and the new administration, it is urgent that the state attorneys general intervene in order to protect the interests of their states and their states' citizens in an independent CFPB."[14]

+The D.C.
+Circuit panel denied the motion on Feb.
+2, 2017, removing the possibility of the attorneys general appealing an adverse en banc ruling to the U.S. Supreme Court.[15]
+Reading between the lines, the motion strongly suggests that these attorneys general intend to pursue all available means to provide for robust consumer finance enforcement in their states, regardless of the eventual disposition of PHH Corp.
+Although their path to support the CFPB through the D.C.
+Circuit is closed, state attorneys general still have the ability to be strong enforcers of consumer financial laws.